Overview

 • Are applied to several pathway scenarios

-• A political decision around 2030s to re-introduce nuclear
+• A political decision around 2030s to re-introduce nuclear energy

 Our integrated analysis framework